gokulnath-08/f1-dashboard/README.md

 *   `server.js`: The main Node.js backend.
 Listens for UDP telemetry and broadcasts it via WebSockets.
 *   `index.html`: The frontend dashboard layout and core logic.
 *   `styles.css`: (If present) The CSS styling for the dashboard.
-*   `track_maps/`: Contains JSON files defining the 3D track geometries and coordinate paths.
+*   `track_maps/`: Contains JSON files dynamically generated by the server defining the 3D track geometries.
+*   `laptime/`: Contains all-time fastest lap records per track.
+*   `telemetry/`: Contains Ghost telemetry arrays for delta tracking.
 *   `package.json`: Project metadata and dependencies.

 ---